 Li Auto Inc. Holds Media Event at Auto Guangzhou 2022

-/EIN News/ -- BEIJING, China, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Li Auto Inc. (“Li Auto” or the “Company”) (Nasdaq: LI; HKEX: 2015), a leader in China’s new energy vehicle market, today held a media event at the 20th Guangzhou International Automobile Exhibition (“Auto Guangzhou 2022”) to share its latest progress on products and the launch plan for Li L7, among others.
+BEIJING, China, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Li Auto Inc. ("Li Auto" or the "Company") LI HKEX: 2015))), a leader in China's new energy vehicle market, today held a media event at the 20th Guangzhou International Automobile Exhibition ("Auto Guangzhou 2022") to share its latest progress on products and the launch plan for Li L7, among others.

 At this event, the Company announced its December deliveries will exceed 20,000 vehicles.
 It also announced its plan to hold a dedicated launch event for Li L7, a five-seat flagship family SUV, on February 8, 2023.
 Li L7 showroom models and test drives will be available in Li Auto retail stores nationwide starting on February 9, 2023.